nicoDs96/hi/_posts/2025-04-01-introducing-pyrcodio.markdown

 ## Getting Started

-I have always been fascinated by how Docker creates amazing container images like "pedantic-ice".
+I have always been fascinated by how Docker creates amazing container images name like "pedantic-ice".
 After some years spent working with code and countless hours spent debating naming conventions for whatever, here is a solution: `pyrcodio`.

 `pyrcodio` is a Python CLI utility that is able to generate names that might result unpleasant for people going to church, but fun for people who don't.